General Info on the GED Exam

 - Physical Sciences

 Classes can be taken either in person or online.
 Both are taught by instructors, have regular assignments and lessons, are administered by accredited institutions, and often incorporate supplementary adult education skills.

 Online classes are much less likely to have a residency requirement than in-person classes.
 They may also cost less, although this is not always the case.
 In-person classes offer face-to-face instruction, while online classes offer greater schedule flexibility than the night or weekend classes sometimes offered with in-person courses.

 Most classes will have some sort of eligibility requirement, although some have more strict requirements than others.
 Requirements commonly include the following:

 - Age: most classes do not enroll students under 16 years of age.

-- Residency: most classes require students to have been a resident of the state in which they operate for a specified length of time.
+- Residency: some classes require students to have been a resident of the state in which they operate for a specified length of time.

 GED Test Preparation Materials